Updated on 2026-07-07 GMT+08:00

 Secret

 Secrets store sensitive data, such as passwords, keys, and certificates.
-Secrets are encrypted to enhance data security.
-Secrets can be mounted as data volumes or exposed as environment variables to be used in a pod.
-Secrets can also be used to store authentication information in a cluster.
-With secrets, you can manage sensitive data separately from the application code to reduce data leakage risks.
-In addition, you can centrally manage and dynamically update sensitive data to ensure cluster security and flexibility.
+They are encrypted at rest to enhance data security.
+Secrets can be mounted as volumes or exposed as environment variables in a pod.
+They can also store cluster authentication credentials.
+By managing sensitive data separately from application code, secrets reduce exposure risks.
+They also support centralized management and dynamic updates, ensuring cluster security and operational flexibility.

 For details, see Creating a Secret.